• Skip to primary navigation

 Variations

 • Use ghee or olive oil instead of butter.
 I'm a big fan of ghee!
-It adds creaminess and a nutty flavor to the dish.
+It adds creaminess and a nutty flavor.

-• Sprinkle some dry-grated parmesan on the finished dish.
+• Sprinkle grated parmesan on the finished dish.

-• Cook 2 slices of bacon until crispy.
-Cook the garlic and shrimp in the bacon grease (instead of butter) and sprinkle the finished dish with the crumbled bacon.
+• Sometimes, I cook 2 slices of bacon until crispy.
+I cook the garlic and shrimp in the bacon grease (instead of butter) and sprinkle the finished dish with the crumbled bacon.
+Yum.

-5. divide the shrimp into plates and sprinkle them with chopped parsley.
+Divide the shrimp between plates and sprinkle them with chopped parsley.
 That's it!
 Dinner is served.
-(Photo 6).

 Expert Tips

-• In the video, I add the garlic together with the shrimp.
-However, I have found that it's better to allow the garlic to cook for a couple of minutes before adding the shrimp.
+3. In the video below, I add the garlic with the shrimp.
+However, I have found that allowing the garlic to cook for a couple of minutes before adding the shrimp is better.
 This enables the garlic to brown without overcooking the shrimp.
 The recipe below is written accordingly.

 Recipe FAQs